Actual situation 23/03/17 16:50

 |Finnish Ice report

-The ice in the Bay of Bothnia is slowly drifting westward.
+The ice in the Bay of Bothnia and Gulf of Finland is moving eastward.

-Restrictions to navigation: Minimum ice class and deadweight required of assisted vessels: Tornio, Kemi and Oulu, IA of more than 2000 tons.
-Raahe, I and II of more than 2000 tons.
+Restrictions to navigation: Minimum ice class and deadweight required of assisted vessels: Tornio, Kemi and Oulu, IA of more than 4000 tons.
+Raahe, Kalajoki, Kokkola and Pietarsaari, IA of more than 2000 tons.
+Vaasa, IA and IB of more than 2000 tons.
+Kaskinen, I and II of more than 2000 tons.
+Loviisa, Kotka and Hamina, IA and IB of more than 2000 tons and IC and II of more than 3000 tons.

-Vessels bound for Gulf of Bothnia ports in which traffic restrictions apply shall, when passing Svenska Bjrn, report their nationality, name, port of destination, ETA and speed to ICE INFO on VHF channel 84.
+Vessels bound for Gulf of Bothnia ports in which traffic restrictions apply shall, when passing the latitude 6000'N, report their nationality, name, port of destination, ETA and speed to ICE INFO on VHF channel 78.
 This report can also be given directly by phone +46 31 699 100.

 |German Ice report